inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 **SQL NET logs for Oracle listener**

+- For this scenario there are no errors related to listener but I'll include them in the configuration in case you will find it useful.
 - **Create a folder** where the files will be located.
 Be careful with possible disk space issues and if possible select a non C:\ drive.
 For scenarios with on-premises data gateway, don't choose a folder within a user folder.
 - Edit the **listener.ora** file and add the following: